hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The threshold signature scheme chosen for our implementation is detailed in [Non-interactive distributed key generation and key resharing (Groth21)](https://eprint.iacr.org/2021/339).
 This scheme is able to meet the core requirements listed above.
 The rest of this proposal details the design of how to implement this scheme in the consensus nodes.
-See the TSS-Library proposal for more details on the Groth21.
+See the TSS-Library proposal for more details on the Groth21 algorithm.

 The Groth21 algorithm uses [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) to hide the private key of the ledger and distribute shares of it so that a threshold number of node signatures on a message can